mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 and remains Single forever.
 There is always one ServerDescription in TopologyDescription.servers.

-Whenever the client checks a server (successfully or not) the ServerDescription in TopologyDescription.servers is replaced with the new ServerDescription.
+Whenever the client checks a server (successfully or not), and regardless of whether the new server description is equal to the previous server description as defined in `Server Description Equality`_, the ServerDescription in TopologyDescription.servers MUST be replaced with the new ServerDescription.

 .. _is compatible: